cloudfoundry/bosh-bootloader/plan-patches/README.md

 A patch is a directory with a set of files organized in the same hierarchy as the bbl-state dir.

-## bosh-lite-gcp

-To create a bosh-lite environment on gcp, you can use the steps above with the
-`bosh-lite-gcp` patch provided here.

 ## restricted-instance-groups-gcp

 To create two instance groups instead of an instance group for every zone on gcp,